amalgam8/amalgam8/README.md

 ## TL;DR

-1. The following whiteboard animation video provides a quick intro to Amalgam8
+1. A quick intro video to Amalgam8

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=gvjhrxwX7S8" target="_blank"><img
 src="http://img.youtube.com/vi/gvjhrxwX7S8/0.jpg" alt="Introduction to
 Amalgam8 Microservice Routing Fabric" width="240" height="180" border="10"/></a>

-1. [Try the sample applications](examples/) in an container runtime of your choice (Docker, Kubernetes, Marathon).
+1. [Try the sample applications](examples/) with a container orchestration framework of your choice.

 1. [Integrate the sidecar](https://www.amalgam8.io/docs/content/getting-started-with-amalgam8.html)
    into your existing application to start using Amalgam8.

 ---

-## What is content and version-based routing?
+## Content and version-based routing - 101

 In any realistic production deployment, there are typically multiple versions of microservices running at the same time, as you might be testing